tomvanlieshout/elpee/README.md

 I wanted to practice with Flutter.
 I decided to use it for my (future) portfolio and made it open source.

 The app serves as a music reference app.
 It has hotlinks to Spotify and Wikipedia.
-Every user can save albums to 'The Wall': an ever growing pool of albums.
+The user can create their own album walls, kind of like a digital record collection.
 I put the emphasis on albums, because I like listening to albums front to back, rather than listening to random songs from a playlist.
 A lof of the context that contributes to the power of music is missed when listening to seperate songs.

 ## What does 'elpee' mean